Erik Solhaug

 About

 I'm a PhD Candidate in Astronomy & Astrophysics at the University of Chicago.
 I study the evolution of the universe and, in particular, the galaxies that inhabit it through observations with telescopes across the world.
-I'm a seasoned observer, and I travel semi-frequently to conduct observations at the Magellan Telescopes in Chile, and I've observed at the Keck Telescopes in Hawaii and the Nordic Optical Telescope at Roque de los Muchcahos Observatory in the Canary Islands.
+I'm a seasoned telescope observer.
+I travel regularly to conduct observations at the Magellan Telescopes in Chile, and I've observed at the Keck Observatory in Hawaii and with the Nordic Optical Telescope at Roque de los Muchachos Observatory in the Canary Islands.

-I earned my B.S. in Physics and Astronomy from the University of Washington in 2022, graduating cum laude with Honors, and received my M.S. in Astronomy & Astrophysics from the University of Chicago in 2024.
-I'm currently completing my PhD.
+I earned my B.S. in Physics and Astronomy from the University of Washington in 2022, graduating cum laude with Honors in Physics: Comprehensive Physics and Honors in Astronomy, and I received my M.S. in Astronomy & Astrophysics from the University of Chicago in 2024.
+I'm currently working towards my PhD.

-My current research focuses on gravitationally lensed wide-separation quasars, which are the most luminous objects in the universe, powered by accretion disks around supermassive black holes.
-I lead the COOL–LAMPS collaboration's wide-separation lensed quasar discovery team and we have increased the known sample of these extraordinarily rare objects by 25%.
-I use multi-wavelength spectroscopic observations to analyze the connection between quasars and their host galaxies, gaining insights into galaxy evolution at cosmic noon.
+My research focuses on gravitationally lensed quasars, which are the brightest objects in the universe, powered by accretion disks around supermassive black holes.
+I work with my advisor leading the COOL–LAMPS collaboration's wide-separation lensed quasar discovery team, and together we have increased the known sample of these extraordinarily rare objects by 25%.
+I use multi-wavelength spectroscopic observations and rigorous statistical analysis to understand the connection between quasars and their host galaxies, gaining insights into galaxy evolution at cosmic noon.

-Additionally, I'm working with my extended collaboration on time-delay cosmography, a technique where we measure the Hubble constant -- the expansion rate of the universe -- by analyzing time delays between multiple images of lensed quasars.
-This work bridges observational astrophysics with cosmology, helping us better understand the history of the cosmos.
+At the heart of this research lies time-delay cosmography, a technique where we measure the Hubble constant — the expansion rate of the universe, and indirectly its age — by analyzing time delays between multiple images of lensed quasars.
+This work bridges observational astrophysics with cosmology, helping us better understand the long and complex history of the cosmos.

 Publications